PitchConnect/fogis-api-client-python/docs/api_contracts.md

 1. Test with the actual FOGIS API
 2. Verify both success and error cases
 3. Test with various input formats
+4. Run the API contract tests to ensure your changes maintain compatibility
-4. Document any changes to expected behavior
+5. Document any changes to expected behavior